justinmeiners/justinmeiners.github.io/think-in-math/README.md

 Thinking in math also makes the "C style" of programming more appealing.
 When you understand a problem well, you don't have to build up layers of framework and abstraction in anticipation of "what if".
-You can write a program tailor made to the problem, with carefully chosen tradeoffs.
+You can write a program tailor made to the problem, with carefully chosen trade-offs.

 ## Example Project